 Bucket 5 — Decentralised hedge (DeFi + alternatives).
 Low-correlation yield, privacy assets, or commodities exposure — return when traditional markets stall, but the highest risk of the five.
 Typically 5–15%, and only after the first four are sound; realistically optional unless you’re deploying serious size.

-The golden rule across all five: no single bucket exceeds 50% of your total.
+The house rule across all five: no single bucket exceeds 50% of your total.
 If gold rallies past the cap, you sell some and buy what’s underweight.
 Outsized gain is concentrated risk — you program the diversification with rules, you don’t chase it on feeling.

 The self-custody standard: owning versus renting your wealth